MCUSec/IPEA/README.md

 ## Troubleshooting

-This section summerizes the common issues and corresponding solutions.
-If you encounter any other problems while using IPEA framework, please open an issue.
+This section summerizes the common issues while using `ipea-unittest` and `ipea-fuzz` and corresponding solutions.
+If you encounter any other problems, please open an issue.

 - `JLinkGUIServerExe: cannot connect to X server`: This is because J-Link runtime library requires GUI support.
 Typically, a pop-up window would appear to indicate the progress of firmware downloading.
 Please use IPEA framework in the desktop environment.